lindawangg/COVID-Net/docs/covidnet_pneumonia.md

 4. For more options and information, `python eval_pneumonia.py --help`

 ## Results
-These are the results generated using the eval_pneumonia.py script with the COVIDNet-CXR4-A model and test_COVIDx5.txt dataset.
+These are the results generated using the eval_pneumonia.py script with the COVIDNet-CXR4-A model acting as the backbone of COVIDNet-P and test_COVIDx5.txt dataset

 <div class="tg-wrap"><table class="tg">
   <tr>